Quantum gravity: String theory

-The central idea of string theory is to replace the classical concept of a point particle in quantum field theory with a quantum theory of one-dimensional extended objects: string theory.
+The central idea of string theory is to replace the classical concept of a point particle in quantum field with a quantum theory of one-dimensional extended objects: string theory.
 At the energies reached in current experiments, these strings are indistinguishable from point-like particles, but, crucially, different modes of oscillation of one and the same type of fundamental string appear as particles with different (electric and other) charges.
 In this way, string theory promises to be a unified description of all particles and interactions.
 The theory is successful in that one mode will always correspond to a graviton, the messenger particle of gravity; however, the price of this success is unusual features such as six extra dimensions of space in addition to the usual three for space and one for time.

 In what is called the second superstring revolution, it was conjectured that both string theory and a unification of general relativity and supersymmetry known as supergravity form part of a hypothesized eleven-dimensional model known as M-theory, which would constitute a uniquely defined and consistent theory of quantum gravity.
 As presently understood, however, string theory admits a very large number (10^{500} by some estimates) of consistent vacua, comprising the so-called "string landscape".
 Sorting through this large family of solutions remains a major challenge.